anchorcms/anchor-cms/readme.md

 ### Requirements

-- PHP 7 (for now)
+- PHP 5.5
 - MySQL 5 or Sqlite 3 (PostgreSQL soon)

-To determine your PHP version, create a new file with this PHP code: `<?php echo PHP_VERSION; // version.php`.
+To determine your PHP version, in a terminal run `php -v` or create a new file with this PHP code: `<?php echo PHP_VERSION; // version.php`.
 This will print your version number to the screen.

 To upgrade your PHP version on OS X, just run `curl -s http://php-osx.liip.ch/install.sh | bash -s 7.0`.